Nuno-Jesus/Make-A-Make/README.md

 ...
 ```
+You can find the code in the [code/example-6](/code/example-6/) folder.
 This version does the same job as before.
 The main difference lies on the new dependency of `all`.
 The first compilation will assert the project executable is not a file, so it must be remade through the `$(NAME)` rule.
 In the second compilation, since the `project` file was created before, the dependency is fulfilled and the Makefile directly executes the `all` recipe.
 Since it's empty, you'll get this message:

 	make: Nothing to be done for 'all'.